hernanchavezthielemann/GRO2LAM/README.md

     ./lib/docs/README.md
     ./lib/gui/img/file.ppm

-# Code Datastream Highlights:
+# Code Datastream Highlights

-In this section, every important routine is described.
+  In this section, the most important routines in the GRO2LAM package are described.

   > run

-Starts grotolam calling grotolam_launcher() function in grotolam.py
+  Starts GRO2LAM calling grotolam_launcher() function in grotolam.py.

   > grotolam.py

-Works as cap of the library and calls the GUI (main_gui.py)
+  Works as cap of the library, and calls the GUI (main_gui.py).

   > main_gui.py

-Background window, it handles the three different stages in the menu bar plus the help button.
-Relyes in conversion_gui.py, script_gui.py, run_gui.py, popup.py and tk_lib.py.
+  Background window, it handles the three different stages in the menu bar as well as the help button.
+It relies on conversion_gui.py, script_gui.py, run_gui.py, popup.py and tk_lib.py.

 ```
 CLASSES